Philippine capital braces for storm, as Hagupit leaves 27 dead

 Hagupit roared in from the Pacific as a Category 3 typhoon on Saturday night, churning across Samar island and on to the smaller island of Masbate.
 Its effects were felt across the central Philippines, including Leyte island and southern Luzon.

 "Our kitchen was wrecked.
-Around us, our neighbors' homes were flattened like folded paper," Arnalyn Bula, a 27-year-old bank employee, said from Dolores town in Eastern Samar, where Hagupit first made landfall.
+Around us, our neighbours' homes were flattened like folded paper," Arnalyn Bula, a 27-year-old bank employee, said from Dolores town in Eastern Samar, where Hagupit first made landfall.

 Howling winds had pounded the walls of her aunt's home where her family sought shelter, she said.